MABSworkshop/MABSworkshop.github.io/call_for_papers.md

 All contributions will be peer-reviewed by at least two independent PC members.
 The evaluation criteria of contributions will be based on originality, quality, clarity, and its relevance to the workshop.

 ## Publication
-All accepted papers will be printed in the AAMAS workshop proceedings.
-In addition, following the tradition of the previous MABS workshops, we intend to publish the accepted papers, after a further reviewing process, in the [Springer Multi-Agent-Based Simulation book series, LNAI](https://link.springer.com/conference/mabs){:target="_blank"}.
+Following the tradition of the previous MABS workshops, we intend to publish the accepted papers, after a further reviewing process, in the [Springer Multi-Agent-Based Simulation book series, LNAI](https://link.springer.com/conference/mabs){:target="_blank"}.